thetredev/udm/README.md

 // Default Value: 1.5
 // The time in minutes a player who exceeded the maximum team change count has
-//   to wait until they can choose ateam again. udm_team_changes_reset_delay 1.5
+//   to wait until they can choose a team again. udm_team_changes_reset_delay 1.5

 // ----------------------------------